qfpl/reflex-realworld-workshop/SETUP.md

 If you don't have curl, just hit https://s3-ap-southeast-2.amazonaws.com/reflex-realworld-workshop/OVA_LATEST_VERSION in a browser and take that number and download https://s3-ap-southeast-2.amazonaws.com/reflex-realworld-workshop/reflex-realworld-workshop.$VERSION.ova.

+Import that appliance by opening up the virtual box gui > File > Import Appliance > select file.
+The defaults should be fine.

 Boot that VM up.
-Open up three terminals.
+Once it is up, open up three terminals.

   - `cd reflex-realworld-workshop` then `ob run`
   - `cd reflex-realworld-workshop/reflex-workshop-example` then `ob run`